What You Need to Know About Bladder Cancer

 At the time of the initial diagnosis in approximately five percent of patients, the disease will already have spread to lymph nodes outside the pelvis or to other organs, such as lung, liver, and bones.
 These patients can be treated with multi-agent chemotherapy.
 We are testing a regimen including VC drugs plus taxotere and bringing investigational drugs into the treatment arena for these patients.

-The treatment for both superficial and invasive bladder cancer is becoming more sophisticated daily as we gain knowledge of the behavior of these cancers, identifying new targets for therapy and improving surgical techniques and both chemotherapy and immunotherapy.
+The treatment for both non-muscle invasive and invasive bladder cancer is becoming more sophisticated daily as we gain knowledge of the behavior of these cancers, identifying new targets for therapy and improving surgical techniques and both chemotherapy and immunotherapy.
 At Baylor we have an extensive clinical trials program, led by Dr. Seth P. Lerner.
-In our laboratories we are investigating new approaches to treatment including gene therapy in collaboration with the Center for Cell and Gene Therapy at Baylor.
+In our laboratories, we are investigating new approaches to treatment including gene therapy in collaboration with the Center for Cell and Gene Therapy at Baylor.
 In addition, we are investigating a number of different markers that can be measured in tissue, urine, and the blood to assess prognosis and provide guidance for the therapy.